shemarieirons/shemarieirons/README.md

 💡 **Passionate about bridging technology and medicine**

 ## ✨ About Me
-I'm dedicated to exploring how computational tools can improve healthcare access and outcomes.
+I'm dedicated to exploring how computational tools can improve outcomes.
 From building a medical records database in Python and SQL to creating web apps with HTML, CSS, and JavaScript, I love applying technology to solve real-world problems.
 <br>
 As a young Black woman in STEM, I'm committed to creating inclusive spaces and empowering underrepresented voices in tech.